irinadel/Db2whc/about.md

 ## Plans and configurations
 {: #plans_cfgs}

-{{site.data.keyword.dashdbshort_notm}} offers several elastic data warehouse configurations to meet your workload requirements:
+{{site.data.keyword.dashdbshort_notm}} offers several elastic data warehouse configurations to meet your workload requirements.

+When you deploy your configuration on IBM Cloud, the following three plans are available:

 - **Flex One**: a single-partitioned plan designed for growing enterprises and new data warehouse projects.
 - **Flex**: a multi-partitioned plan designed for storage-dense workloads, inexpensive querying of large data sets, and development and test environments.
 - **Flex Performance**: a multi-partitioned plan designed for high-performance, production workloads that prioritize compute performance over storage density.

-All plans offer the [key features](#key_features) described in the previous section.
+When you deploy your configuration on Amazon Web Services, you choose a starting value for compute.
+The minimum required quantity of block storage is determined by the quantity of compute resources you choose.
+With the current generation of plans, you also have the option to store your data on cloud object storage.
+All instances on AWS are multi-partitioned.

 ## Supported cloud providers and data centers
 {: #sup_cp_dc}